Internationella Engelska Skolan

+Background

 IES is the largest independent school organisation in Sweden in Grundskolan (the compulsory first nine years of the school system).
-In 2021-22, IES operates 43 schools in Sweden with around 30,000 students, mainly primary schools with grades 4-9, in Bromma, Borås, Enskede, Eskilstuna, Falun, Gävle, Gothenburg (Krokslätt and Johanneberg), Halmstad, Helsingborg, Hässelby, Hässleholm, Huddinge, Järfälla, Jönköping, Karlstad, Kista, Kungsbacka, Landskrona, Liljeholmen, Linköping, Lund, Länna, Nacka strand, Sigtuna, Skellefteå, Skärholmen, Solna, Sundbyberg, Sundsvall, Södertälje, Tyresö, Täby, Upplands Väsby, Uppsala, Umeå, Värmdö, Älvsjö, Årsta, Örebro and Östersund.
-The organisation also operates several schools in Spain.
+In 2021-22, IES operates 48 schools in Sweden with around 31,000 students, mainly primary schools with grades 4-9, in Bromma, Borås, Enskede, Eskilstuna, Falun, Gävle, Gothenburg (Södra Änggården and Johanneberg), Halmstad, Helsingborg, Hässelby, Hässleholm, Huddinge, Järfälla, Jönköping, Karlstad, Kista, Kungsbacka, Landskrona, Liljeholmen, Linköping, Lund, Länna, Nacka strand, Norrtälje, Sigtuna, Skellefteå, Skärholmen, Solna, Sundbyberg, Sundsvall, Södertälje, Tyresö, Täby, Upplands Väsby, Uppsala, Umeå, Värmdö, Älvsjö, Årsta, Örebro, Östersund and Österåker.

+IES schools are based on the idea of bilingual education, with up to half of teaching being performed in English by native English-speaking teachers recruited from mainly Canada, the US, the UK and South Africa.
+IES schools are also known for a traditional type of order and structure, contributing to a school environment “in which teachers can teach and students learn”.
+This is implemented under the concept of “tough love”, which was also the title of a book published in 2018 describing the origin and concepts of IES, written by Hans and Barbara Bergström.

 Swedish schools are funded via the national voucher system for education, with money following the family's choice of school.
 This enables families to apply to attend schools outside the area where they live and without any cost.
 All students in Sweden can choose to attend a municipal or an independent school of their choice.

+History

+IES was founded in 1993 by the American teacher Barbara Bergström who moved to Sweden in 1968.